rakshithaminniem/FIREWORKS/README.md

-# 🎆 Fireworks
+# 🎆Fireworks

-An interactive web experience where you control fireworks using your hand!

 ![Hand Fireworks](Screenshot%202026-08-21%20at%2012.28.02.png)

-## ✨ What is this?
+## 🎇 What is this?

+I was bored.

+So naturally, I decided to make fireworks explode with my hand. 😭🎆

-Hand Fireworks uses your device's camera and AI-powered hand tracking to let you interact with fireworks in real time.
+This is a small, fun experiment I built using JavaScript, Canvas, and AI-powered hand tracking.
+It uses the camera to detect my hand and lets me control fireworks in real time.

-Your hand becomes the controller.
+Basically:

 ### 🎮 Controls